espressif/esp-idf/examples/protocols/sockets/udp_client/README.md

 * If you want to connect lwIP network interface to the host system networking, set `EXAMPLE_CONNECT_LWIP_TAPIF`.
     * Configure the interface address information (IP address, GW address and netmask).
     * Create a host network interface named `tap0` of *TAP* type.
 You can use the `./make_tap_netif` script located in the `tapif_io` component directory.
-    * Optionally set input or output packet loss rate to simulate loosing data of physical interfaces.
+    * Optionally set input or output packet loss rate to simulate losing data of physical interfaces.
     * Note about the host side networking:
     * This example uses static IP address configured in `tapif_io` component configuration.
     * Use the IP ranges that do not overlap with any other IP range of the host system.